Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 | The Thai Chicken Pizza     | 2225         |

 ### H.	Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders

+These queries will enable us to identify underperforming or less popular pizza options.

 #### I.	By Revenue